Results from the 2023 local elections are now available

 If a contribution towards GIRAMS is required, it can be paid upfront by a Section 111 form or where a Section 106 Agreement is required for planning permission, the payment can be included with other obligations.
 Planning permission will be subject to payment before commencement and notification of commencement clauses.

-The tariff is collectively set at £185.93 per net new residential and tourism accommodation dwelling and is index linked.
+The tariff is collectively set as of 1 April 2023 at £210.84 per net new residential and tourism accommodation dwelling and is index linked.
 Tourist accommodation is on a ratio of a six bed-space to one dwelling of the tariff and student accommodation on a ratio of 2.5:1.
 Further advice and calculation can be obtained through pre-application advice.

 Pay by BACS using reference RAMS and your planning application reference number.